Camco Eaz-Lift TR3 600 weight distribution hitch

 Since the sway control is in the pivot point and adjusted with an included Allen wrench, it’s completely silent.
 My previous hitch used metal-on-metal friction to accomplish sway control.
 There was no adjustment whatsoever.

-In fact, there really isn’t anything about the Eaz-Lift hitch that does’t demonstrate an attention to detail and high build quality.
+In fact, there really isn’t anything about the Eaz-Lift hitch that doesn’t demonstrate attention to detail and high build quality.

 Installation